 History is all well and good.
 But the day is over and we’re ready now for a modern take on Italian cuisine at Il Becco restaurant.
 Part of the high-end Becco group of restaurants in Mexico, Il Becco tickles our tastebuds with artichoke-and-pistachio risotto and linguine with lobster.

-Bonus: the bill is less than some Italian restaurants back in Vancouver.
+Bonus: The bill is less than many Italian restaurants back in Canada.

 More museums, and more culture in Mexico City…